MariyaKristova/WishNestApp/README.md

 After-Party Love:
 Keep the joy alive by sending virtual hugs and kisses to your guests after the celebration.

-At WishNest, we believe in the power of connection and the magic of making wishes come true.
-Whether you're the host or a guest, there's something here to make every moment unforgettable.

-🎉 Join the WishNest today and let your wishes take flight!
 _________________________

 ### Assets: